chocolateboy/get-wild/README.md

 // ["eating", "sleeping", "singing", "dancing"]
 ```

-The token used to map values at the specified location without flattening the
+The token used to match values at the specified location without flattening the
 results.

 Matching with `map` selects the same values as `flatMap`, but they remain